Jelly-RDF/cli/README.md

   - run: jelly-cli rdf to-jelly input.ttl > output.jelly
 ```

+## RDF-star/RDF 1.2 compatibility

+`jelly-cli` is based on [Apache Jena](https://jena.apache.org/) 5.3.0, which is the last version of Jena that supports RDF-star.
+Later versions removed RDF-star support in favor of draft support for RDF 1.2, which is not directly compatible with RDF-star.
+Because RDF 1.2 is not yet a W3C Recommendation, we stick to RDF-star for now and will update to RDF 1.2 once it is finalized.

 ## Developer notes

 Run `sbt fixAll` before committing.
 Your code should be formatted and free of warnings.